REVELATION 21 - 22:5

 Look unto me, and be ye saved, all the ends of the earth: for I am God, and there is none else.

 One day, this present age of grace will come to a close and every human being will have made their choice.
 Tragically, multitudes will not have come to Christ.
-A while back, when I was in the ministry in Oregon, the brother of a lady in my church traveled up from California to visit her.
+A while back, when I was ministering in Oregon, the brother of a lady in my church traveled up from California to visit her.
 She was deeply concerned about his salvation and shared the good news of Jesus Christ with him while he was there.
 She asked him if he would like to receive Christ and be saved but he said … Not right now.
 He put it off.
 Tragically, on his way back home to California, he was killed in a terrible automobile wreck.
 I don’t know if he ever came to Christ.
 If he did, he is now with the Savior in his Father's house (John 14:13).
 If not … the thought is unspeakable.
 Don't delay.
 The Bible says today is the day of salvation (Hebrews 3:7-8).
 If you have not yet come to Christ and you can hear the Spirit of God inviting you to come to Christ, do it right now.
 Just talk to him.
 He will know why you have come.
 Tell him you believe in him.
 He is the Savior.
 He will hear.
 Jesus said,

 …him that cometh to me I will in no wise cast out.
 John 6:36b (KJV)

 The Throne Sitter continued … He who overcomes shall inherit all things, and I will be his God and he shall be my son.
 Then he added, But the cowardly, unbelieving, abominable, murderers, sexually immoral, sorcerers, idolaters, and all liars will be consigned to the Lake of Fire which is the second death.
 This unvarnished description of the unbeliever's lifestyle is right on.
 Unbelief is always confirmed by an ungodly lifestyle.
 The opposite is also true.
 Real faith always produces righteousness in a life.
-It also is imparted to God’s children through the process of sanctification which begins the hour they first believe.
+It is imparted to God’s children through the process of sanctification which begins the hour they first believe.
 The Lord makes it crystal clear here that there are only two eternal possibilities for men and women … those who will come and partake of the water of life (Christ) and be transformed (Second Corinthians 5:17) or … those who continue in their stubborn unbelief, while clinging to their ungodly lifestyles until they find themselves, one terrible day, in the Lake of Fire.

 Then one of the seven angels who had the seven bowls filled with the seven last plagues came to me and talked with me, saying, 'Come, I will show you the bride, the Lamb's wife.'
 And he carried me away in the Spirit to a great and high mountain, and showed me the [NU omits “great”] city, the holy [NU adds “city Jerusalem”], descending out of heaven from God, having the glory of God.
 Her light was like a most precious stone, like a jasper stone, clear as crystal.
 Also she had a great and high wall with twelve gates, and twelve angels at the gates, and names written on them, which are the names of the twelve tribes of the children of Israel three gates on the east, three gates on the north, three gates on the south, and three gates on the west.
 Now the wall of the city had twelve foundations, and on them were the [NU adds “twelve”] names of the twelve apostles of the Lamb.